kenduraghav/react-tutorials/log.md

 Working on CRUD app using _ReactJS_ .
 Today learned about React router and created a sample app using React router.

 ## Day 43:

 Continued to work on the CRUD App using _Reactjs_.
 Implementing a video Streaming Application using React, Redux and React-Router.

+## Day 44:

+Gone thru ReactJS videos on Udemy.
+Got introduced to Redux form and Redux dev tools and debugging.
+Need to revisit all basics.